JamesRandall/Simple-Paging-Grid/README.md

 ![Screenshot]
 (http://www.accidentalfish.com/simple-paging-grid-screenshot.png)

-It's built as a jQuery plugin and has been developed and tested against version 1.7.1.
+It's built as a jQuery plugin and has been developed and tested against version 1.7.1 and higher.
 The latest version also uses Handlebars to provide custom templating.
 These and the accompanying licenses can be found at:

 <http://jquery.com/>